Facts about Iceland

 Iceland is a republic with a directly elected president.
-The President formally nominates the prime minister.
-The Althing (Alþingi) is the parliament and supreme authority in Iceland.
+The president formally nominates the prime minister.
+The Althing (Alþingi) is the parliament and highest authority in Iceland.

-Iceland is not an EU member is a signatory to the EEA Agreement, so part of the European Economic Area.
+Although Iceland is not an EU member, it is a signatory to the EEA Agreement, so is part of the European Economic Area.
 Iceland is a member of NATO.

 Fish and fishery products are still the country’s main source of income, followed by aluminium and ferrosilicon exports.
 In recent years, growth has been recorded in sectors such as biotechnology, software and tourism.